PhyloGrok/AnalyzeNetworksAndPathways/README.md

 | ![](Fig_Output/closePlot.png) | ![](Fig_Output/eigPlot.png)  |

-<b>4.
-Results on the differential centrality of miRNA-mRNA interaction networks </b>
+<b> Results on the differential centrality of miRNA-mRNA interaction networks </b>

-When we examine networks with smaller subsets of mRNA members, the network structure takes on several observed characteristics.
-Degree, betweeness, and eigen centrality increase in the mRNAs as expected, while the respective miRNA metrics vary only slightly.
-In the closeness metric, both mRNA and miRNA show a large increase.
+In networks limited to a small subset of mRNA nodes, centrality metrics for degree, betweeness, and eigen centrality increase for the mRNAs, as expected for smaller network. while the respective miRNA metrics are decrease.
+For the closeness metric, miRNA nodes also show a large increase along with mRNA nodes.

 ##